stevenaw/vs-utils/README.md

 A [`Project`](#project) object

 ## Parsing Options
+An `options` object can be passed to a parsing function to customize its behaviour.

 ### deepParse
+`deepParse` - Specifying `true` will also read and parse all dependencies.
+Defaults to `false`.

+Example: A solution is dependent on its projects, while a project is dependent on its packages.

 ### dirRoot
+`dirRoot` - The root directory under which the solution or project lives.
+Defaults to `undefined`.

+Required when doing a deep parse of a solution or project from file contents or a buffer.

 ## Examples
 For a full list of samples and demos, see the [samples](./samples) folder.
+Alternately, clone the repository and run `npm run demo`.

 ### Parse solution from path and enumerate projects
 ```js